The networked input-output economic problem: Modeling

 \subsection{Leontief's input-output economic model}

-Consider an economic system with $d\ge 2$ interdependent industries, each of which produces a single type of good and uses some of the outputs of the other industries \cite{Leontief1986input,NicholsonLAA}.
+Consider an economic system with $d\ge 2$ interdependent industries, each of which produces a single good and uses some of the production (output) of the other industries \cite{Leontief1986input,NicholsonLAA}.
 Let $z_p$ denote the output from the $p$-th industry.
 To produce an unit of good, the industry $p$ must consume $a_{pq}\geq 0$ units from the sector $q\in \{1,\ldots,d\}$.

 Thus, the price of the $p$-th product comprises of the consumption charges for other industries $a_{pq}z_q$ and a demand $y_p \ge 0$ from the market.
-We may write the equation
+One may write the equation